matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 Building the polyfill project is done via the `vue:build-polyfill` command.
 Only core developers will have to use this command and only when adding or removing polyfills.

+### Updating Browser Support

+browserslist uses an npm package to determine the usage statistics of browsers.
+As long as it doesn't change, the list of minimum supported browsers Matomo supports will stay the same. browserslist is in turn installed as a dependency of @vue/cli-service.

+When it's time to update the minimum supported browser versions, which happens before every major release, all that's needed is to upgrade the @vue/cli-service package to the latest version.
+Then, based on the `npx browserslist` output & some manual testing to double check, change the versions in core/SupportedBrowser.php.

 ### Async components and chunking

 A note concerning [async components](https://v3.vuejs.org/guide/migration/async-components.html#introduction) in Vue: